 What does one look for in a falafel?
 To be cheap and filling, obviously.
 To be fried-to-order, naturally, crisp and greaseless, nutty and earthy and nicely spiced.
 Taïm, a bright and cheerful West Village falafel shack, takes the chickpea-croquette conceit even further, purveying three different flavors, best sampled in a mixed platter with tahini-dappled hummus, tabbouleh, and Israeli salad.
 Taïm means tasty in Hebrew, and these specimens are — one streaked with roasted pepper; another infused with harissa; and the third (and best) tinged with cilantro, parsley, and mint.
-Savor them individually, or do what we do—stuff them into warm rounds of oil-and-herb-touched whole-wheat pita and a healthy dose of the Yemeni hot sauce called srug.
+Savor them individually or stuff them into warm rounds of oil-and-herb-touched whole-wheat pita along with a healthy dose of the Yemeni hot sauce called srug.